 When the liftgate has been unlocked with the power door locks, you won't need the key to open it.
 Simply squeeze the handle located above the license plate.
 This is also true if you use the remote keyless entry transmitter.
-See "Remote Keyless Entry System" later in this section.
+See Remote Keyless Entry System on page 2-5.